Does this test have other names?

 You don't need to prepare for this test.
 Tell your healthcare provider if you are

 taking any medicine, including over-the-counter NSAIDs.
-In fact, be sure your provider
+Be sure your healthcare provider

 knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes